Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 ## License

-This project is released under the Apache 2.0 license.For details,please refer to [LICENSE](./LICENSE).
+This project is released under the Apache 2.0 license.
+For details, please refer to [LICENSE](./LICENSE).

 ```txt
 Copyright 2023-2025 Jesse205